aws-solutions-library-samples/guidance-for-crossregion-failover-and-graceful-failback-and-observability-on-aws/README.md

 You should also have familiarity with using the AWS CLI, including configuring the CLI for a specific account and region profile.
 If not, please follow the [CLI setup instructions](https://github.com/aws/aws-cli).
 Make sure you have a default profile set up; you may need to run `aws configure` if you have never set up the CLI before.
 Alternately, you can initialize an AWS session in your terminal using STS tokens provisioned by the administrator.

+**NPM**: Please make sure you have npm installed on your machine for building the UI application.

 ### CloudFormation

 This guidance uses the [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 In order to support multi-region deployment, StackSets feature of CloudFormation is used.
 To get a better understanding of StackSets refer document [Working with AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).